Universal Studios Hollywood: Areas and attractions

 Universal Studios Hollywood is split into two areas on different levels, connected by a series of escalators called the Starway.
 These areas are known as the Upper lot and Lower lot.
 As of 2021, Universal Studios Hollywood contains ten rides, seven shows, and two play areas.
 Each lot features a collection of rides, shows and attractions as well as food, beverage, and merchandise shops.

 Upper Lot

 The Upper Lot consists of a variety of family-based attractions.
 The theming of the Upper Lot includes a Mission Revival entrance pathway, known as Universal Boulevard, that features the large Universal Plaza that opened in 2013.
 There are not as many fully themed lands as there are small environments linked together with a common Art Deco theme that reflects the glamour of Old Hollywood.
-Universal Boulevard is home to Waterworld: A Live Sea War Spectacular, and the DreamWorks Theatre, the latter which currently serves as the main location for Kung Fu Panda Adventure, a slightly modified version of Kung Fu Panda: Unstoppable Awesomeness from Motiongate Dubai.
+Universal Boulevard is home to WaterWorld, and the DreamWorks Theatre, the latter which currently serves as the main location for Kung Fu Panda Adventure, a slightly modified version of Kung Fu Panda: Unstoppable Awesomeness from Motiongate Dubai.

+In May of 2024, it was formally announced that a Fast & Furious themed roller coaster will open in 2026 as Universal Studios Hollywood's "first-ever high-speed outdoor roller coaster".